krishnakanthb13/amplenote-plugins/metadata 1.0/Metadata 1.0 (Note_Tag).md

 - July 31st, 2024 - Tested all the Features, Options and also validated few of the Items.
 Works properly as expected.

+- August 28th, 2024 - Completed performance tuning and done testing.
+It generates the results quite fast now, at least I see a huge difference for me with 400+ notes.
+Well its all comparative, it should work much faster then before if you have used it.
+Enjoy the quick querying so that you can use your time else were.
+(I do understand waiting actually help our brain go on power saving mode! 😜

 ---

 ### <mark style="color:#F5614C;">**Implemented & Upcoming:**<!-- {"cycleColor":"23"} --></mark>